gristlabs/grist-core/README.md

 GRIST_HIDE_UI_ELEMENTS | comma-separated list of UI features to disable.
 Allowed names of parts: `helpCenter,billing,templates,multiSite,multiAccounts,sendToDrive,tutorials`.
 If a part also exists in GRIST_UI_FEATURES, it will still be disabled.
 GRIST_HOME_INCLUDE_STATIC | if set, home server also serves static resources GRIST_HOST          | hostname to use when listening on a port.
+GRIST_HTTPS_PROXY   | if set, use this proxy for webhook payload delivery.
 GRIST_ID_PREFIX | for subdomains of form o-*, expect or produce o-${GRIST_ID_PREFIX}*.
 GRIST_IGNORE_SESSION | if set, Grist will not use a session for authentication.
 GRIST_INST_DIR      | path to Grist instance configuration files, for Grist server.